 There are also plans to extend this guide further to include the North and south Tyne over the coming years.
-Alongside this brand new website there will be opportunities to attend free walks and guided wildlife tours.
+Alongside this brand new website there will be opportunities to attend a selection of walks and photography/art sessions.
 There will also be a regular e-newsletter.
 We will list the selection of sites that will be featured in this new website over the coming months.
-Additional locations will also be referenced to external websites such as birdwatchingsites.co.uk
+Additional locations will also be referenced to external websites.

 The combined Tyne flows through Northumberland and Tyneside reaching the depths of the North Sea at Tynemouth and South Shields.
 This guide will include North Shields Fish Quay; a popular fishing port, which dates back to the 13th Century.
 The Fish Quay sits close to the mouth of the Tyne and formed part of the original settlement of North Shields.
 On the other side of the river in the heart of South Shields, close to the fair rides and regularly packed beaches, wildlife lives in harmony.
 Snow Buntings come to visit in the autumn/winter; whilst Warblers sing their heart out in the popular coastal parks during the spring and summer months.

 “We are hoping this new website will help inspire and encourage others

-Once upon a Tyne most of the world ships were built along the Tyne.
-Fleets of tall ships sailed along the tyne for trade, whilst fishing vessels gathered at the mouth of the tyne at North Shields to help feed the local population.
+Once upon a Tyne most of the world ships were built in Tyneside.
+Fleets of tall ships sailed along the river for trade, whilst fishing vessels gathered at North Shields to help feed the local population.
 Over the past hundred years the regions fishing fleets have shrunk and most of the heavy industry and ship building yards have vanished.
 In some cases much of the land has been returned to the natural world.

 As visitors and residents enjoy the delights of this famous riverside habitat they can also enjoy a selection of neighbouring wildlife corridors such as Wallsend Burn/Dene and Parks which flows from the Tyne and reaches far north up into the Rising Sun Country Park.
 There is also the Ouseburn, which flows through to the beautiful Jesmond Dene which is one of the best well established woodland habitats in the north east.
 And further north…. onto the legendary and well-loved Gosforth Park Nature Reserve that continues to blossom following the hard work and constant efforts of the Natural History Society of Northumbria and it’s members.

-The furthest inland colony of breeding Kittiwakes in the world.
+The furthest inland breeding